 Early Years Pupil Premium

-If your child is 3 or 4 years old and receiving universal free early years education then their childcare provider could claim an additional £302 per year for each child
+If your child is 3 or 4 years old and receiving universal free early years education then their childcare provider could claim additional funding

 The premium can be spent on supporting the development, learning and care of children.